All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Keto and GLP-1 medications can be a powerful combination for fat loss and metabolic improvement when managed properly.
 The key word is properly.
 The dual appetite suppression means you must be intentional about eating enough.
 The electrolyte demands are real and must be addressed.
 Protein must be the priority, not fat.

 At FormBlends, we support patients who want to try keto alongside their GLP-1 medication, but we monitor closely.
 We check labs, track body composition, and adjust protocols based on data rather than ideology.
 If keto works for your body and your lifestyle, great.
-If it does not, we will find the dietary approach that does.
+If it doesn't, we will find the dietary approach that does.

 The best diet on GLP-1 therapy is one that provides enough protein to protect your muscles, enough calories to support your metabolism, enough nutrients to maintain your health, and enough flexibility to sustain long-term.
 For some of our patients, keto checks all of those boxes.
 For others, a more moderate low-carb approach is a better fit.
 Talk with your FormBlends provider about which approach makes sense for your situation.